-Our two main data sources are spell data on the use of parental leave available for parents to children born 2008-2015 and monthly earnings data for the universe of Danish employees starting in 2008.
-The spell data has information on the amount of leave benefits received by each parent-child observation, including whether the benefits has been paid out to the parent or to the employer.
-Benefits are paid to the employer when the employer provides wage compensation, as employers in practice pay the entire wage to employees when providing wage compensation and receive the public parental leave benefits as reimbursements from the state.
+Danish employees starting in 2008.
+The spell data has information on the amount of leave benefits received by each parent-child observation, including whether the benefits have been paid out to the parent or to the employer.
+Benefits are paid to the employer when the employer provides wage compensation, as, in practice, employers pay the entire wage to employees when providing wage compensation and receive the public parental leave benefits as reimbursements from the state.